-Phase I Workshops (Logistics, Field Chemistry and Grab Sampling)
+Phase I Introductory Workshop: Logistics, Field Chemistry and

 This 3-4 hour introductory training workshop provides participants with an understanding of how the Watershed Watch organization functions and what is involved in participating as a sampler.
 Specific instruction is provided on assessing certain field chemistry characteristics of water, as well as how to properly collect a “grab sample” for analysis at a certified laboratory.